A Monte Carlo simulation is one way of determining the robustness of a system, and in answering the question:

 Many of the Monte Carlo graphs plot the distribution and cumulative distribution figures for various test measures, CAGR%, MAR Ratio, Maximum Draw-down etc.

-Note the red line which is labeled 85% confidence.
-This line intersects with the cumulative curve on the graph at about the 21% level.
-This means that 85% of the simulation's tests showed an equity curve with a CAGR% greater than 21%.
+Note the red line in each of the CAGR% graphs.
+The red line labeled 90% confidence is where the red line intersects with the cumulative equity curve on the graph.
+This means that 90% of the simulation's tests showed an equity curve with a CAGR% greater than percentage value shown by the vertical green line.

 Beginning traders and system testers often look at particular test results and think that they mean more than they actually represent.
 The future will not look like the past but will probably look something like the past.
 A simulation graph like the above helps one think in terms of the reality that the future will be one of many different possibilities, some better than the test results some worse than the test results.